nielsmh/escsitoolbox/README.md

 Copies a file from the shared directory on the SD card onto your computer.

-You can specify the destination filename, but if you leave it out the original filename will be used.
+You can specify the destination filename, but if you leave it out, the original filename will be used.

-_**Careful:** If the filename on the SD card is not DOS compatible (too long, or illegal characters) the transfer might fail or give unexepected results.
-In that case, specify the destination filename._
+_**Note:** The tool will attempt to clean up filenames to be DOS compatible, but if you have files with long names, or unusual characters, it may still be a good idea to specify the destination filename yourself regardless._

 _**Careful:** Make sure your destination disk has enough free space for the file you download._